Guide To Miniature Dog Breeds

 What Makes A Dog Breed Miniature?

-The term “miniature” when used in reference to dogs can have two distinct meanings.
-In the first incidence “miniature” can refer to the fact that the dog is a smaller version of a larger breed with the same name for example: the miniature poodle.
-In the second instance the term miniature can refer to the fact that the dog is just a small dog breed.
-Below we will look at breeds of dog that fall into both of these categories.
+The term “miniature,” when used in reference to dogs, can have two distinct meanings.
+In the first incidence, “miniature” can refer to the fact that the dog is a smaller version of a larger breed with the same name, for example, the Miniature Poodle.
+In the second instance, the term miniature can refer to the fact that the dog is just a small dog breed.
+Below, we will look at breeds of dogs that fall into both of these categories.

 Why Choose A Miniature Dog Breed?